-Primary Impact of COVID-19 on VCSE Organisations in Oldham
+Primary Impact of COVID-19 on VCSE Organisations in Tameside

 We asked what the primary impact of COVID-19 had been.
-Four key themes emerged: 'Suspension of face-to-face delivery', 'Reduced funding', 'Increased service demand' and 'Change of practice'.
+Three key themes emerged: 'Loss of contact', 'Funding and resources' and 'Closure'.
 For many, COVID-19 led to a suspension of face-to-face delivery, leading to the need to adapt service provision and delivery.
 Whilst many organisations had had to close, a significant number continued to operate, but using adapted methods.
 Services were limited through the reduction in funding, the lack of opportunity to fundraise and the inability to generate income.
-This was despite an increase in demand caused by the impact of lockdown on mental wellbeing and physical activity and increased social isolation.
-The word cloud below illustrates the most frequent qualitative survey responses.
+This was despite an increase in demand caused by the impact of lockdown on mental wellbeing; physical activity was reduced, and there was an increase in levels of social isolation (see Illustration1).